manthiprofile/crm-system-project-frontend/README.md

 ## Support

-For issues or questions, please check the troubleshooting section above or contact the development team.
+For issues or questions, please check the troubleshooting section above or contact the developer.